egomezr/dynamicloud_ruby_api/README.md

 query = provider.create_query(mid)
 query.add(Dynamicloud::API::Criteria::Conditions.greater_than('age', 24))

-# This method will use the data hash and the query object to update only the records that match with the selection.
+# This method will use the query object to delete only the records that match with the selection.

 provider.update query, {'name' => 'Eleazar'}
 ```